Last Updated: July 2026

 The five thermostats below are the most widely accepted across the largest number of US utility programs in 2026.

-The 5 Smart Thermostats That Qualify for Demand Response Credits
+The 5 Best Smart Thermostats That Qualify for Demand Response Credits

 1. Google Nest Learning Thermostat — The Most Widely Accepted Device